 (1) Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1.0% of the initial public offering price payable to the underwriters.
-The registration statement, of which this prospectus is a part, also registers for sale warrants to purchase 113,636 shares of our common stock to be issued to the representative of the underwriters.
+The registration statement, of which this prospectus is a part, also registers for sale warrants to purchase 68,181 shares of our common stock to be issued to the representative of the underwriters.
 We have agreed to issue the warrants to the representative of the underwriters as a portion of the underwriting compensation payable to the underwriters in connection with this offering.
 See "Underwriting" for a description of compensation payable to the underwriters.

-We have granted a 45-day option to the representative of the underwriters to purchase up to 340,909 additional shares of common stock from us solely to cover over-allotments, if any, at the public offering price, less underwriting discounts and commissions.
+We have granted a 45-day option to the representative of the underwriters to purchase up to 204,545 additional shares of common stock from us solely to cover over-allotments, if any, at the public offering price, less underwriting discounts and commissions.

-The underwriter expects to deliver the shares of our common stock against payment therefor on or about customary closing conditions.
+The underwriters expect to deliver the shares of our common stock against payment therefor on or about , 2020, subject to customary closing conditions.